manoj-sharma-wawa/openmicroservices.org/app/schema/events/README.md

       "desc": "Optional and required inputs the action has.
 [Read more](#arguments)", "required": true
   },
+  "deprecated": {
+      "desc": "Optional deprecation message if this event is deprecated."
+  },
   "output": {
       "desc": "Type of data that the action returns.
 [Read more](#output)", "required": true